netket/netket/docs/api/api-experimental.md

 ## ODE Integrators

+### Concrete solvers
-This is a collection of ODE integrators that can be used with the TDVP driver above.
+This is a collection of ODE solvers that can be used with the TDVP driver above.

 ```{eval-rst}
 .. currentmodule:: netket.experimental